-Finally, as discussed as part of the scoping section above, there are certain cognitive and behavioral aspects of methodology that may be involved in Attention that go beyond passive measurement and involve measurement techniques beyond simple coincidental studies/survey and panels - for example, neuro studies, eye-tracking, cross-site behavioral and benchmarking analyses, etc. Likewise, more complex aspects of these products such as models that seek to disentangle the effects of media and creative represent difficult areas to standardize.
-While Attention is included in this phase of these Standards to the extent they are derived from either first- or third-party measurement of exposure/activity, more advanced methodologies and models employed within them are intended to be addressed as part of a later phase of these Standards.
+Finally, as discussed as part of the scoping section above, there are certain cognitive and behavioral aspects of methodology that may be involved in Attention that go beyond passive measurement and involve measurement techniques beyond simple studies/survey and panels - for example, neuro studies, eye-tracking, cross-site behavioral and benchmarking analyses, etc. Likewise, more complex aspects of these products such as models that seek to disentangle the generally established relative effects of media contact and creative impact on Outcomes represent difficult areas to standardize.

+While consumer Attention measures are included in this phase of these Standards, to the extent they are derived from either first- or third-party measurement of consumer's media and ad exposure (with contact, i.e., "Eyes-On" or "Ears- On" as a minimum)/activity, more advanced methodologies and models employed within them are intended to be addressed as part of a later phase of these Standards.